-you want something new but don't have the money.
-What they're tired of may be just what Theft.
+Consider swapping items with your friends or family if you want something new but don't have the love to have.

+Theft.
 Fires.
 Tornadoes.
 Losing money is tough, especially when it's your savings.
-The only way to ensure your money is safe is to put it in a bank.
+The only way to ensure your money is safe is to put it in a bank or credit union.

-If you don't have a good relationship with your bank, now is a great time to start fixing it!
-Contact your bank and let them help you get back in good standing so you can be sure your money is protected.
+If you don't have a good relationship with a financial institution, now is a great time to start fixing it!
+Contact your bank or credit union and let them help you get back in good standing so you can be sure your money is protected.